Late Season Pheasant Hunting

 Keep It Down

-You can’t see a pheasant’s ears but they are there and they can definitely hear.
-It always astonishes me to see someone who is very careful about closing car doors when deer hunting make all kinds of racket before a pheasant hunt.
+You can’t see a pheasant’s ears, but they are there, and they can definitely hear.
+It always astonishes me to see someone who is very careful about closing car doors when deer hunting makes all kinds of racket before a pheasant hunt.
 Late in the season pheasants associate human noises with hunting pressure.
 Quietly gather gear before entering a field.
 Create a hunt plan before getting out of the truck.
 Have a few simple hand signals to keep talking to a minimum.

 Change It Up

 Most hunters enter a field the same way.
 Public hunting lands, private farms, or hunting lodges… it doesn’t matter.
 People are creatures of habit and pheasants learn how to elude them.
 Instead of hunting a field from the parking lot out, walk the field edge and hunt from the opposite corner back toward the usual starting point.
 Pheasants will often establish regular escape routes based on typical hunting patterns.
 Taking those escape routes away will often lead to close range flushes.